Alaka-Pradhan/SHEild/README.md

 - **React Native Safe Area Context** – Safe area management

 ## 📝 Contribution
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
+Please:
+- Branch off `main`
+- Run `npm test` before opening a PR
+- Keep commits small and focused

 ## 📄 License
 This project is for educational/demo purposes.
 Please contact the author for production/commercial use.